ulsdevteam/ccvgd-database/README.md

 ## Purpose
 This project reorganizes that raw data into a relational database and a web-based presentation of the data.

+## Project folders Overview
+* `pythonScript`: Contains python scripts that will load the recorded 18 csv file into existing MySQL database.
+For details please read the README file inside `pythonScript` folder

 ## Authorship and License
 This is a work of the University of Pittsburgh.